Jalaswad/Homogenization-PT/README.md

 # READ ME

-**To re-produce the figures and analyses in Al Aswad et al. (2023), use the files in the following order:**
+**To re-produce the figures and analyses in Al Aswad et al. (in prep), use the files in the following order:**

 1."DownloadPbdb.r"